nassergonzalez/nested/examples/complete/README.md

 $ terraform apply
 ```

-Note that this example may create resources which cost money.
+Note that this example may create resources which can cost money.
 Run `terraform destroy` when you don't need these resources.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements